Table of Contents

 Storing Coins in Crypto Cold Wallets

-Cold wallets are the next type of wallet and the safest alternative for storage that can mitigate the risks of staking crypto.
-A cold crypto wallet is simply a wallet that is not linked to the internet and so has a lower chance of getting hacked.
-These wallets are also known as hardware wallets or offline wallets.
+Cold wallets are considered to be the SAFEST alternative for storage that can mitigate the risks of staking crypto.
+A cold crypto wallet is a wallet that is not linked to the internet and so has a lower chance of getting hacked.
+They can be either hardware or paper-based.

 Storing Coins in Crypto Paper Wallets